Lightning-AI/lightning-thunder/docs/source/basic/faq.rst

 3. I have a CUDA, Triton, CUDNN, or other gpu kernel.
 How can I use it with thunder?
 ====================================================================================

 Why, yes!
-You can register it as a custom operator.
-See :doc:`extending thunder <../advanced/extending_thunder>` page for more information.
+You can register it as an operator for a custom executor.
+See :doc:`extending thunder <../intermediate/additional_executors>` for more information.

 ========================================================================